 Through the individuals who mentioned time, 10-30 minutes was generally the preferred amount of time spent on a commute.
-Beyond the common characteristics of reliability (34.9%), high-frequency (25.4%), and relatively short travel time (20.5%), the importance of safety in transportation was highlighted by 13.5% of people.
-Comfort was also a significant theme, mentioned by roughly 7% of respondents when describing their ideal commute.
-This took the form of individuals stating they would like time to relax, read, get exercise, get a start on the day, or simply not drive.
-Along with the previously mentioned 95% transit supportive comments, 5.7% of comments specifically mentioned wanting to be car-free or have less dependency on personal motor vehicles in their travel.
+Beyond the common characteristics of reliability (34.9%), high-frequency (25.4%), and relatively short travel time (20.5%), the importance of safety in transportation was highlighted by transit supportive comments, 5.7% of comments specifically mentioned wanting to be car-free or have less dependency on personal motor vehicles in their travel.
 A third of responses were neutral to transit and 2.8% voiced opposition when describing their ideal commute.